Yusei Kikuchi has dominant showing as Mariners rally past Brewers

 The Mariners got a solid start from Yusei Kikuchi, who displayed outstanding fastball life and command.
 He pitched 3 1/3 innings and his only allowed run came after he exited the game and young reliever Wyatt Mills allowed the inherited runner and two others to score.
 Mills gave up a double and issued a walk to load the bases.
 He allowed a bases-clearing double from Zach Green that made it 3-0 in favor of Milwaukee.

-After a scoreless top of the fifth inning from projected closer Rafael Montero, the Mariners exploded for five runs in the fifth inning, all off veteran reliever Brad Boxberger.
+After a scoreless top of the fifth inning from projected closer Rafael Montero, the Mariners exploded for five runs in the bottom of the inning, all off veteran reliever Brad Boxberger.

 Jack Reinheimer led off the inning with a solo homer to left-center.
 Mitch Haniger, Dylan Moore and Ty France followed with singles to load the bases for Kyle Lewis.
 The reigning rookie of the year stayed on a 3-2 fastball away, sending a line drive down the right-field line to score two runs and tie the game at 3-3.
 Luis Torrens gave the Mariners a lead with a sac fly to right field and Evan White added a bloop RBI single for the fifth run of the frame.